PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

   * ``ipv4PinnedPath``: str - The filesystem path this map should be pinned to.
   * ``ipv6MaxItems``: int - The maximum number of entries in the IPv6 map.
 Default is 0 which will not allow any entry at all.
   * ``ipv6PinnedPath``: str - The filesystem path this map should be pinned to.
+  * ``cidr4MaxItems``: int - The maximum number of entries in the IPv4 range block map.
+Default is 0 which will not allow any entry at all.
+  * ``cidr4PinnedPath``: str - The filesystem path this map should be pinned to.
+  * ``cidr6MaxItems``: int - The maximum number of entries in the IPv6 range block map.
+Default is 0 which will not allow any entry at all.
+  * ``cidr6PinnedPath``: str - The filesystem path this map should be pinned to.
   * ``qnamesMaxItems``: int - The maximum number of entries in the qname map.
 Default is 0 which will not allow any entry at all.
   * ``qnamesPinnedPath``: str - The filesystem path this map should be pinned to.
   * ``external``: bool - If set to true, DNSDist can to load the internal eBPF program.